ddandur/Twords/README.md

 Code now includes a separate sentiment class for returning the sentiment of the tweets as measured by Stanford CoreNLP code.

 To do: add example comparing sentiment time series with stock price time series.
+Stock prices can be downloaded automatically with pandas.